ClaireGuerin/github-introduction/README.md

 - a .gitignore file
 - the presentation material, with key elements to get started on git and GitHub
 - a mock R code with absolutely nothing useful in it (`mysimpleprogram.R`).
+- an image folder (img) with screenshots used in this README

 ### Useful Links
 - [Command line cheatsheet](https://www.git-tower.com/blog/command-line-cheat-sheet/)